nagasai5124/character-backstory-generator/README.md

 Copy IP address

 The line %%writefile app.py writes the Streamlit app code to a file named app.py.
-The Streamlit app itself is a simple calculator.
-It takes two input numbers, adds them together, and displays the result.

 # !streamlit run app.py & npx localtunnel --port 8501
 to expose the locally running Streamlit app to the internet.
 The app is hosted on port 8501